studygolang/GCTT/published/tech/20180117-deep-dive-into-the-concurrency.md

 	# mapping each partition to one worker, using the standard merge sort
 	data = pool.map(msort_sort, data)

-	# go ahead until the number of partition are reduced to one (workers end respective ordering job)
+	# Go ahead until the number of partition are reduced to one (workers end respective ordering job)
 	while len(data) > 1:

 		# extra partition if there's a odd number of worker